AI is no longer an experiment, the question is no longer "if"

 The hard part nobody tells you about

-For Duolingo, the rollout wasn’t just a tool deployment.
-Two real problems showed up:
+The rollout was not just a tool deployment.
+Two real problems:

-- Code quality dilemma: In the first months, Copilot-generated code contained a higher rate of security vulnerabilities and outdated patterns.
-Only a dedicated code review training program fixed this.
+- Code quality dilemma: in the first months, Copilot-generated code contained a higher rate of security vulnerabilities and outdated patterns.
+A dedicated code review training program fixed this.

-- Senior-junior tension: Senior engineers worried juniors would develop “shallow knowledge” - writing code without understanding why.
-They addressed this with a pair programming policy.
+- Senior-junior tension: senior engineers worried juniors would develop "shallow knowledge", writing code without understanding why.
+Addressed with a pair programming policy.

 Takeaway for SMBs

-If your company has 5-10 developers, GitHub Copilot (or Cursor, Claude Code, Codeium) is the simplest AI ROI. $10-30/person/month, 20-30% productivity gain, deployable in 2-3 weeks.
-But: you must strengthen your code review process.
+Got 5-10 developers?
+GitHub Copilot (or Cursor, Claude Code, Codeium) is the simplest AI ROI. $10-30/person/month, 20-30% productivity gain, ships in 2-3 weeks.
+But you must strengthen your code review process.

 What they did

 Starbucks integrated its in-house AI engine Deep Brew directly into the mobile app and store operations.
-Not a chatbot or customer service tool - it handles:
+Not a chatbot.
+It handles:

 - Product recommendations for 30+ million loyalty members

-- Store-level inventory optimization (what each store should order)
+- Store-level inventory optimisation (what each store should order)

 - Dynamic pricing in select markets